 My take on the latter is: first, rates have nowhere to go but up from here and if they do the value of stocks will drop.
 The long-run fundamental value of stocks is simply the present value of future free cash flows.
 If rates rise, that present value drops.
 Conversely, after 1980, rates were much more likely to drop than rise as Volcker and Reagan were attacking inflationary forces.
 Second, in 1980 the Cyclically Adjusted P/E (CAPE) ratio was near an all-time low at about 7, which further validates the CAPE, a remarkable measure first proposed by Benjamin Graham.
 When the CAPE is low, buy stocks.
 But today, the CAPE is near all-time highs (excluding the dot com bubble) at 21.

 Fink closes his appearance with the statement that “when it feels the worst” then that is the best time to invest.
 I agree, but do any investors really feel as if this is as bad as it gets?
 I certainly felt that way in March of 2009 and I found tons of opportunities with huge MOS back then.
-I became fully invested in March 2009.
-But the rally since then has eliminated most of the MOS opportunities.
-I actually feel pretty good about what transpired since March of 2009; we caught almost all of it.
+And, I feel pretty good about what transpired since March of 2009.
 But we have gradually reduced our market exposure since then to almost nothing today, not because it feels bad, but because there are few MOS opportunities.

 One should not compare 1980 with 2011.
 I am sure that Fink is a smart man, which is why I suspect he is merely talking his book here.
 Large ships such as BlackRock cannot turn quickly even if they wanted to, and they cannot risk lagging their benchmarks by sailing into port.
 They are paid fees based on the size of their portfolios, not on their performance, so they just need to keep pace with their benchmarks to maintain or grow their market share.
 So, even when their benchmarks plummet because markets were previously inflated relative to fundamental values, BlackRock can preserve its revenue share if its portfolios only plummet as much as a benchmark, but no more.
 BlackRock’s investors may lose, but BlackRock does not.